John Narborough

 Admiral Sir John Narborough (or Narbrough, c.
 1640–1688) was an English naval commander.
 He served with distinction in the Anglo-Dutch Wars and against the pirates of the Barbary Coast.
 He is also known for leading a poorly understood expedition to Valdivia and Patagonia in 1670–1671.
 In the 1680s he was involved in the scavenging of wrecked Spanish treasure ships.

+Life

 Early life

 Narborough was descended from an old Norfolk family.
 He married and had two surviving sons and a daughter by Elizabeth Hill, whose father was John Hill, a Commissioner of the Navy.
 After her husband's death, Lady Narborough married Admiral Sir Cloudesley Shovell.

-Career
+Narborough served as cabin boy to Christopher Myngs and his later cabin boy was Cloudesley Shovell.
 Narborough was promoted to lieutenant in 1664 and in 1666 to Captain, for gallantry in an action against the Dutch fleet off the Downs in June of that year.

 Expedition to Patagonia

 After the peace, he was chosen to conduct a secretive voyage in the South Seas.
 He set sail from Deptford on 26 September 1669, and entered the Straits of Magellan in October of the following year.
 In 1670 he visited Port Desire in Argentina and claimed the territory for the Kingdom of England.
 Having made landings at various points the expedition finally arrived to the heavily fortified Corral Bay on late December 1670.
 There the expedition established contact with the Spanish garrison whose commanders were highly suspicious of Narborough's intentions despite England being at peace with Spain.
 The Spanish demanded and received four English hostages in exchange for allowing Narborough's ship into the bay.
 Despite claiming to be in distress and in need of provisions the Spanish refused to give provisions given that the crews seemed to be in healthy condition and Narborough's true intentions being unclear to them.
 Narborough then unexpectedly made the decision to leave, and his ship departed Corral Bay on 31 December.
 The four English hostages and a man known as Carlos Enriques were left behind and ended up in the prisons of Lima where they were subject to lengthy interrogations, as the Spanish struggled to find out the goal of Narborough's expedition.
 Narborough returned home in June 1671 without achieving his original purpose.
 A narrative of the expedition was published at London in 1694 under the title An Account of several late Voyages and Discoveries to the South and North.